2019-20 Brown marmorated stink bug (BMSB) Safeguarding Arrangements

 Currently there are no application and ongoing fees associated with the Safeguarding Arrangements Scheme.

-Approved participants may incur a charge should the department be required to undertake an audit of offshore supply chains/facilities due to non-compliance with the scheme.
+Approved participants may incur a charge in the instance the department is required to undertake an audit of offshore supply chains/facilities due to non-compliance with the scheme.

 Safeguarding Arrangements Scheme – trial stage

-The department has worked closely with industry, including key industry bodies in early 2019 to develop the Safeguarding Arrangements Scheme.
-From this consultation, the department invited industry to apply to participate in a trial of the new Safeguarding Arrangement Scheme for the 2019-20 BMSB risk season.
+In early 2019, the department worked closely with industry, including key industry bodies to develop the Safeguarding Arrangements Scheme.
+From this consultation, the department invited industry to apply to participate in a trial of the scheme for the 2019-20 BMSB risk season.

 The trial was designed to provide an opportunity for review of the proposed eligibility criteria and application process as set out by the department under the scheme.
 Trial entities were selected from a variety of industry sectors with varying import volumes, goods, geographic spread and supply chain distribution.